ShubhamBJ21/JDBC_API/README.md

 There are two main types of statements in JDBC:
 1. **Statements**: Used for executing static SQL queries.
 2. **Prepared Statements**: Used for executing precompiled SQL queries with parameters, offering better performance and security.
+3. **Callable Statement**: Used to call a stored procedures and functions.
 ## Setup

 ### Prerequisites